-The reporting of a Discrimination Claim or retaliation in violation of the Policy may be made by any individual, including staff, visitors, volunteers, contractors, applicants for employment, and others participating in a President's Office sponsored activity, or providing services to the President's Office who believes he/she has been subject to discrimination, harassment, sexual harassment, or retaliation in violation of the Policy.
+The reporting of a Discrimination Claim or retaliation in violation of the Policy may be made by any individual, including staff, visitors, volunteers, contractors, applicants for employment, and others participating in a President's Office sponsored activity, or providing services to the President's Office who believes they have been subject to discrimination, harassment, sexual harassment, or retaliation in violation of the Policy.
 The person reporting an incident, may file a complaint with the Office of Human Resources, President's Office.

+Contact: John Dunlap, Chief Human Resources Officer Office of Human Resources, President's Office One Beacon Street, 32nd Floor Boston, MA -02108 774-528-0371 jdunlap@umassp.edu
-Contact: Mark Preble, Chief Human Resources Officer, Title IX Coordinator

-Office of Human Resources, President's Office
+Jacquie Kittler, Director of Employee and Labor Relations, Title IX Coordinator Office of Human Resources, President's Office 50 Washington Street Westborough, MA 01581 774-528-0381 jkittler@umassp.edu

-One Beacon Street, 31st Floor

-Boston, MA -02108

-mpreble@umassp.edu

-Jacquie Kittler, Assistant Director of Human Resources, Deputy Title IX Coordinator Office of Human Resources, President's Office 333 South Street Shrewsbury, MA -01545-4176 774-455-7559 jkittler@umassp.edu concerning an act in violation of the Policy, or managers/supervisors observe or become aware of an act or violation of the Policy, shall be promptly referred to the Office of Human Resources, President's Office.
+Members of the President's Office community are encouraged to report incidents of discrimination, harassment, or retaliation in violation of the Policy which they have noticed to a supervisor, or to the Office of Human Resources.
+Complaints or concerns that are reported to a manager or supervisor, concerning an act in violation of the Policy, or managers/supervisors observe or become aware of an act or violation of the Policy, shall be promptly referred to the Office of Human Resources, President's Office.
 Employees who observe or become aware of Sexual Violence [or Sexual Violence or Relationship Violence of students] should promptly report this information to the Office of Human Resources, President's Office.